KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         Then we have a new file in the destination
         And the new file is the same as the original file

 Then those are matched to the steps that validate the specification.
-The sentences are parried with a matching test.
+The sentences are paired with a matching test.
 This would be the `copyitem.Steps.ps1` file.

     Given 'we have a source file' {
         mkdir source -ErrorAction SilentlyContinue
-        Set-Content '.\source\something.txt' -Value 'Data'
+        Set-Content 'testdrive:\source\something.txt' -Value 'Data'
-        '.\source\something.txt' | Should Exist
+        'testdrive:\source\something.txt' | Should Exist
     }

     Given 'we have a destination folder' {
         mkdir target -ErrorAction SilentlyContinue
-        '.\target' | Should Exist
+        'testdrive:\target' | Should Exist
     }

     When 'we call Copy-Item' {
-        { Copy-Item .\source\something.txt .\target } | Should Not Throw
+        { Copy-Item testdrive:\source\something.txt testdrive:\target } | Should Not Throw
     }

     Then 'we have a new file in the destination' {
-        '.\target\something.txt' | Should Exist
+        'testdrive:\target\something.txt' | Should Exist
     }

     Then 'the new file is the same as the original file' {
-        $primary = Get-FileHash .\target\something.txt
+        $primary = Get-FileHash testdrive:\target\something.txt
-        $secondary = Get-FileHash .\source\something.txt
+        $secondary = Get-FileHash testdrive:\source\something.txt
         $secondary.Hash | Should Be $primary.Hash
     }